 The best time for collecting and banking our stem cells is when we are at our healthiest, usually in our 20s to 40s, before we encounter unexpected or hereditary diseases.
 So, is it time to invest in your future with stem cell banking?

-We work with Store-A-Tooth Stem Cells for Life, and if you're interested in learning more about stem cell banking, we suggest you visit our page on their website by clicking here.
+We work with Tooth Bank, and if you're interested in learning more about stem cell banking, we suggest you visit their website by clicking here.